Have you considered a drag knife for your CNC Router?

 - Use it for delicate veneer inlay work.
 Cut the thin veneer material with a drag knife and then glue it into pockets made via cnc router.

 - Use it to cut vinyl for signs and decals.
-Sign vinyl is particularly easy to cut.
+Sign vinyl is particularly easy to cut, so you can use a smaller Vinyl Cutting Drag Knife to cut it.

 - Use it to cut felt to line your jewelry and other kinds of boxes.